Dr. Francisco A. Magno

 Right Governance and Open Governments Program

-Dr. Magno is a Senior Fellow and the Founding Director of the Institute.
+Dr. Magno is a Senior Fellow and the Founding Director of the De La Salle Institute of Governance.
 He is an Associate Professor, former Chairperson of the Political Science Department, and former Director of the Social Development Research Center at De La Salle University-Manila.
 He obtained his B.A. and M.A. in Political Science from the University of the Philippines, and his Ph.D. in Political Science from the University of Hawaii on an East-West Center Fellowship.
 In 2000, he received an Outstanding Young Scientist Award from the National Academy of Science and Technology of the Philippines.
 He is also listed as one of the Top 200 Scientists based in Philippine Institutions of The Webometrics Ranking of June 2016.
 He has taught and conducted research at Florida State University, University of Reading, Waseda University, Hiroshima University, University of Hawaii, University of the Philippines, the Development Academy of the Philippines, and St. Scholastica’s College.

 Dr. Carlos Primo C. David

 Global Energy and the Environment Program

 Dr. Carlos Primo C. David is a licensed geologist and professor of Geology and Environmental Science in the University of the Philippines.
 He is a project leader of the Department of Science and Technology’s Project NOAH.
 He graduated with a degree in Geology and earned his Masters in Geology at the University of the Philippines.
 He obtained his Ph.D.at Stanford University with a degree on Environmental Science and Geology.
 Dr. David is also the Executive Director of Department of Science and Technology’s Philippine Council for Industry, Energy and Emerging Technology Research and Development.